wp-plugins/one-time-password/readme.txt

 Simply enter the password of your choice into the WordPress password box.

-= Why is this plugin not compatible with WordPress version 2.7 or lower? =
+= Why does this plugin require at least WordPress version 2.8? =

 Because the new *authenticate* filter is used.
 See [this article](http://willnorris.com/2009/03/authentication-in-wordpress-28 "Authentication in WordPress 2.8") for more details.